SiliconLabsSoftware/matter_extension/slc/apps/openthread_border_router_doc/README.md

 1. Download the OpenThread Border Router image for your platform from the Silicon Labs documentation.
 2. Flash the image to your device following the steps in the [OpenThread Border Router Documentation](https://docs.silabs.com/matter/2.8.1/matter-thread/raspi-img).

-This project is not intended to be built or flashed directly; use the pre-built image instead.
+This project is not intended to be built or flashed directly, use the pre-built image instead.

 ## Troubleshooting